Tanizaki Junichiro: Japan and Light

 On our lighting page is a quote from In Praise of Shadows by Junichiro Tanizaki: "Western paper turns away the light, while our paper seems to take it in, to envelop it gently, like the soft surface of a first snowfall", and it was a part of Tanizaki’s response to Japan’s headlong pursuit of modernization in the late 19th and early part of the 20th century.
 He felt that the interplay between light and dark whether in Japanese architecture, Noh theater, or lacquerware was an integral part of Japanese traditional aesthetics that was in danger of being lost.

-Of course, In Praise of Shadows was part polemic and partially an argument that literature was one of the last remaining arts where this interplay could be experienced and encouraged.
-Comparing to the authors of the preceding Meiji period, Tanizaki’s exploration of the dark recesses of his and his characters’ minds was certainly a radical feature of his stories.
+Of course, In Praise of Shadows was part polemic and partially an argument that literature was one of the last remaining arts where this interplay could be experienced, explored and encouraged.